Time: 40 hours per month, one year contract subject to 2 month probationary period

 How to Apply

 Please send a CV and a covering letter detailing your relevant experience and skills of no more than one page to email@example.com before Tuesday 19th June.
-Interviews will be held the following week in London and candidates will be expected to start early July subject to satisfactory references.
+Interviews will be held the following week in London on Thursday 28th June and candidates will be expected to start early July subject to satisfactory references.

 The main responsibilities of the role are outlined below: